Christian Bethancourt Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Christian Bethancourt (.160 slugging percentage in past 10 games, including zero home run), battle starter Carlos Rodon and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.120 batting average in his past 10 games), take on starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Yankees.
+He had a hitless showing in his previous game (0-for-3) against the Yankees.

 Christian Bethancourt Game Info & Props vs. the Yankees